Afoxcute/xtension/RAILWAY_DEPLOYMENT.md

 If your deployment fails:

 1. Check Railway logs for error messages
-2. Verify your `package.json` scripts are correct
+2. Verify your `package.json` "railway" script is correct and includes both build and start commands
 3. Make sure all dependencies are properly listed in your `package.json`
+4. Confirm that the Procfile contains `web: npm run railway`

 ## Automatic Updates